jeffcrouse/CodeForArt/Chapter001-basics/README.txt

 So what is going on here?

-In a lot of ways, testApp.cpp is a lot like hello.cpp, the file that we wrote in the Introduction.
+In a lot of ways, testApp.cpp is like hello.cpp, the file that we wrote in the Introduction.
 It's a plain text file that contains `c++` source code.
 The difference now is that we are editing it through our IDE, so there is some really nice syntax highlighting that will hopefully make it easier to make sense of the code, and it will be a lot easier to compile and run when we want to.

 On a very basic level, what you see here is a bunch of empty functions.
 A http://en.wikipedia.org/wiki/Function_(computer_science)[function] is a set of instructions that make up part of a larger program.
 Just in the snippet of code above, there are 4 functions: setup, update, draw, and keyPressed.
 Each of the functions is followed by a set of curly brackets ({}).
-What usually goes inside of these curly brackets are the instructions that make up the functions.
+What usually goes inside of these curly brackets are the instructions (assiging values to variables, loops, and calls to other functions) that make up the functions.

 If you refer back to the Q&A "What is a software framework?" in the introduction, the film production company analogy is particularly useful at this point.
 What you are looking at in testApp.cpp is how openFrameworks has provided all of the infrastructure and logistical details.
 Now it's your job to define what happens.
 You do this by putting code into the fuctions in testApp.cpp

 These functions will be called by openFrameworks at different points during the execution of your program.
 Let's take a look at a few of them.

 setup;;
-	This function is called (ie: the code inside the curly brackets runs) before your program actually launches.
+	This function is called (ie: any code that you've put inside the curly brackets runs) at the very beginning of the life of your application, before your program window opens.
 So, let's say, for instance, you wanted to set the size of the window.
 You probably want this to happen before the window actually opens, so setup would be a good place for that.

 update, draw;;
 	After the setup function runs, the update and draw functions begin a loop that continues until your program ends.
 So, after setup() runs, update() runs, then draw(), then update(), then draw(), etc. and by default, this happens as fast as your computer can handle. update() is typically used for updating the state of your program (ie: changing the value of variables), while draw() is used to actually draw things into your window.